The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The absence of mosaic from MFA curricula is not simply a gap in technical offerings.
 It is the consequence of a set of institutional decisions — about what constitutes fine art, whose traditions are worth transmitting, and what kind of making the university is in the business of credentialing — that have compounded across decades.

 To understand the scale of the absence, it helps to map what is present.
 A comprehensive MFA program at a major research university might offer studio instruction across eight to ten concentrations, with faculty in painting, sculpture, printmaking, photography, new media, ceramics, glass, fiber, and jewelry or metalsmithing.
 This is a generous range.
 It covers a significant breadth of technical tradition.
 It does not include mosaic, fresco, encaustic, marquetry, or other pictorial arts with histories longer than oil painting.
 These are not obscure techniques.
-Mosaic has been practiced continuously across five thousand years of human civilization, across six continents, and in traditions ranging from the domestic to the monumental.
+Mosaic has a documented history of more than five thousand years, across six continents, and in traditions ranging from the domestic to the monumental.
 It is among the oldest surviving pictorial arts.
 It is not taught in university MFA programs because the people who designed those programs were not trained in it, and the critical vocabulary that would make it legible as fine art to search committees and grant panels did not exist — and does not yet fully exist — within the institutional apparatus that controls those decisions.

 The practical consequence for mosaic artists is comprehensive exclusion from the credentialing system.
 A mosaic artist who wishes to pursue a teaching career must either present an MFA in a different fine art concentration — painting, say, or sculpture — and argue that their mosaic practice is an extension of that credential, or they must position themselves in a non-tenure-track teaching role (continuing education, community art programs, private workshop instruction) that does not require the terminal degree.
 Neither option is neutral.
 The first requires the artist to define their primary practice in terms of a credential that does not recognize it.
 The second places the artist outside the institutional structures that determine professional standing.